jxcore/jxcore/doc/api/jxcore-feature-internal-recovery.markdown

 so they could interfere with each other leading to an unexpected behavior.
 For example, the application could be respawned into multiple instances, or fall into uncontrolled loop of restarting.

-On the other hand, when your application is running in multi-threaded mode, you can still use Internal Thread Recovery (which allows to restart crashed threads, not the application's process) together with Process Monitor.
+On the other hand, when your application is running in multi-tasked mode, you can still use Internal Instance Recovery (which allows to restart crashed sub-instances, not the main application's process) together with Process Monitor.